 Table of Contents:

-Rent-to-own homes allow you to move in and occupy the house as a rental tenant while also having the option to purchase the home at a set price in the future.
+Rent-to-own homes allow you to move in and occupy the house as a rental tenant while also having the option to purchase the home in the future.
 You make normal rent payments each month, and some programs include an additional monthly savings that would be applied to the purchase price if you decide to buy.
 When it comes time to buy, you purchase from the rent-to-own company at an agreed-upon price, eliminating bidding wars and outside offers that unexpectedly drive the price up, as well as putting you in control of the timing of your future purchase.

 Rent-to-own home programs typically have two primary documents: the Lease Agreement and the Option Contract.